 Gardens contribute to your property’s appeal when maintained.

-Mulching is among the best activities that improve the appearance and growth of garden plants.
-Applying mulch on your garden can help you control weeds and reduce water loss.
+The various types of mulching are among the best activities that improve the appearance and growth of garden plants.
+Applying mulch to your garden can help you control weeds and reduce water loss.

-Our mulch varieties include organic, vegetable dyed and pet safe.
-Use the phone or email addresses on our contact page to schedule a free consultation.
+Our mulch varieties include organic, vegetable dyed, and pet safe.
+Use the form or email addresses on our contact page to schedule a free consultation.